-Secondly, brining robs your bird of flavor.
-Think about it: your turkey is absorbing water and holding on to it.
-That means that that extra 30 to 40% savings in moisture loss is not really turkey juices—it's plain old tap water.
+Second, brining robs your bird of flavor.
+Think about it: Your turkey is absorbing water, and holding on to it.
+That means that that extra 30 to 40% savings in moisture loss doesn't really come in the form of turkey juices—it's plain old tap water.
 Many folks who eat brined birds have that very complaint: It's juicy, but the juice is watery.

 I've seen a number of solutions (solutions, get it? haha) offered for this problem, so I decided to test them all out side by side.

 By far the most common alternative is plain old salting.
 When you salt a turkey (or chicken) breast, meat juices are initially drawn out through the process of osmosis (yes, this time it really is osmosis at work).
 As the salt dissolves in these juices, it forms what amounts to a very concentrated brine, which then allows it to break down muscle proteins.
 The loosened muscle fibers allow the juices to get reabsorbed, this time taking the salt along for the ride.

 Through this process—osmosis, dissolving, reabsorbing—the salt will slowly work its way into the meat.

 I've also heard people ask the very obvious question: If brining introduces bland, boring tap water into the bird, why not brine in a more flavorful solution?

 Why not, indeed?
 I decided to find out.

 With so many methods to test side by side, it became impractical to try to roast turkey breasts simultaneously.
 Instead, I roasted 24 chicken breasts in four different batches of six, averaging out the data across the batches.
 While chicken is not exactly turkey, the two are similar enough that results for one should correlate to results for the other.

 Here's what I tried: